 When should you wax your snowboard?

-If you notice that your riding is slower than usual, you are getting stuck in flat spots or traverses, or your board edges “stick” into the snow when you are carving slowly, you need to give your board nice hot wax.
+If you notice that your riding is slower than usual, you are getting stuck in flat spots or traverses, or your board edges “stick” into the snow when you are carving slowly, you need to give your board a nice hot wax.
+Many brand-new snowboards come with a factory tune out of the box.
+The factory wax is a basic all-temp wax and will wear off after the first day.

 How often should you wax your snowboard?

-Generally, you should wax your snowboard after every three or four sessions.
-This will help preserve the base and keep you riding fast!
+Generally, you should wax your snowboard after every three or four days of riding.
+This will help preserve the snowboard base and keep you riding fast!
 With a smoother base, you’ll glide across flat sections easier and will gain more control when carving since there is less resistance between your board’s base and the snow.
-If you don’t wax your snowboard often, the base will deteriorate quicker.
+If you don’t wax your snowboard often, the base will deteriorate more quickly.
+If you are a frequent waxer, you should be using wax best suited for different temperatures.
+This will ensure the board's best performance for any day on the slopes.

 Waxing your snowboard at home